erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 I decided to lock in some long term profits around $500.
 I sold 5 shares around $485 at the cost I bought them at in an attempt to trade short term.
 Should have held them all!
 I ended up buying back 2 shares recently.
 Hyper bullish on this stock.
+They recently reported that in Q1, free cash flow was up 10x over the past 3 years.

 Sold: 10 Shares